AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 - **JSON Conversion**: Spring Boot simplifies JSON conversion for handling data between your API and clients.

 This hands-on practice will introduce to the core elements of building RESTful APIs with Spring Boot.

+### Understanding Path Parameters

+Path parameters are variable values within your URLs.
+For instance, consider the URL: `/hello-world/path-variable/ashu`.
+In this case, "ashu" is a path parameter.

+To capture these path parameter values in your Spring Boot application, you can use the `@PathVariable` annotation.
+It enables you to extract and use these dynamic values in your REST API methods.